ivan-penchev/manga-updates/README.md

 # Manga Updates

-This project helps you keep track of your favorite manga series and notifies you when new chapters are released.
+This project started as a simple idea: to keep tabs on my favorite manga series and get a heads-up (via Email) whenever a new chapter dropped.
+The initial thought was to manage everything through a GitHub repository, with updates triggered by a scheduled GitHub Actions Workflow.

+But hey, there's nothing stopping you from running this locally on your machine!
+Plus, it's built with extensibility in mind, so feel free to tweak it or add your own twists.

 ## Components and Support